-Depression Intensive Outpatient Program for Teens and Adolescents in Dallas, Texas
+Intensive Outpatient Program for Teen and Adolescent Depression in Dallas, Texas

-We have three facilities in the surrounding Dallas area where teens have a safe and nurturing environment in which they can receive personalized care and attention to identify and address their depression symptoms.
-Call us for a free and confidential assessment with treatment recommendations and to learn more about our depression treatment options at BasePoint Academy.
+At our facilities in the Dallas area, teens have a safe and nurturing environment in which they can receive personalized care and attention to identify and address their depression symptoms.
+Call us for a confidential assessment and to learn more about your options for depression treatment at BasePoint Academy.

 What Is Depression Disorder?

-Depression disorder is clinically known as major depressive disorder (MDD).
-It is a common but serious mood disorder that profoundly impacts a person’s daily life.
-Your teenager may experience persistent sadness and a lack of interest or pleasure in what they previously found rewarding or enjoyable.
+Depression disorder is clinically known as Major Depressive Disorder (MDD), a common but serious mood disorder that profoundly affects your teen’s daily life.
+Your adolescent may experience persistent sadness and a lack of interest or pleasure in things they previously found rewarding or enjoyable.
 They can also experience an array of emotional and physical problems.

 Insurance Coverage for Teen Depression Disorder IOP

-Our complimentary assessment with a licensed clinician will provide you with a recommendation for the appropriate level of care for your teen struggling with a depression disorder.
+Our confidential assessment will allow a licensed clinician to recommend the appropriate level of care for your teen struggling with a depression disorder.
 We can also check your insurance coverage levels.

 Teen Depression Disorder